buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_2_Write_Your_First_Smart_Contract.md

 pragma solidity ^0.8.0;
 ```

 This is the version of the Solidity compiler we want our contract to use.
 It basically says "when running this, I only want to use version 0.8.0 of the Solidity compiler, nothing lower.
-Bonus: Can you find where set our Solidity compiler?
-Hint: It's in a `config` file :).
+Note, be sure that the compiler version is the same in `hardhat.config.js`.

 ```solidity
 import "hardhat/console.sol";